Listed below are some of the major student activities offered at Sunnyside.

 Parent-Student –Staff Orientation Night

-Beginning the 2016-2017 school year Sunnyside will hold an annual Parent-Student-Staff Orientation Night.
+Sunnyside holds an annual Parent-Student-Staff Orientation Night.
 The night will be an introduction of staff, activities, and fun for all.
 The event will be sponsored by the District and local vendors seeking to create a three way triangle of success between all stakeholders.

 Back to School Night